 Cancers are defined by the National Cancer Institute (NCI) as a collection of diseases in which abnormal cells can divide and spread to nearby tissue.
 As this definition suggests, cancers can arise in many parts of the body (leading to a range of cancer types, as shown below) and in some cases spread to other parts of the body through the blood and lymph systems.

-In the chart below we see the total number of deaths in 2016 attributed to the range of cancer types.
-With more than double the number of attributed deaths of the next leading form, 'tracheal, bronchus, and lung cancer' claimed the largest number of lives at more than 1.7 million in one year.
-Next follow 'stomach cancer', 'colon and rectum cancer', and 'liver cancer', all with a similar number of deaths, at around 830,000 globally in 2016.
+In the chart below we see the total number of deaths in 2017 attributed to the range of cancer types.
+With more than double the number of attributed deaths of the next leading form, ‘tracheal, bronchus, and lung cancer’ claimed the largest number of lives at almost 1.9 million in one year.
+Next follow ‘colon and rectum cancer’, ‘stomach cancer’ and ‘liver cancer’, all in the range of 800,000 to 900,000 deaths in 2017.